 Once the source-to-target-to-cloud backup workflow has been established, regular backups are performed according to the default NDAS policy.

 In the background, the NDAS app updates the cloud-resident catalog with metadata for all the cloud backups whenever a scheduled backup runs.
 This metadata includes information on the data objects that were backed up, including file and volume names, timestamps of backups, and capacity of the data objects.

-Hover in the upper right corner of the desired volume’s tile to display a checkbox.
+In tile view: hover in the upper right corner of the desired volume’s tile to display a round checkbox, then click on the checkbox.

 When you click on the checkbox, the previously greyed-out Protect button at the top of the Data Protection window is displayed and actionable.